 Do you have field mice living in your yard?
 Chances are pretty good that you do.
 The field mouse is one of the most common mouse species found in our homes.
 The best way to get rid of field mice in the yard is to make your landscape as uncomfortable as possible for them.

 Yard and garden vegetation areas are where the mice like to hide from predators, so cutting it back is your first line of defense.
 Keeping field mice out of your yard is one of the best ways to keep them from traveling the short distance to your house.

 Top Ten Ways to Keep Field Mice Out of Your Yard

-Here are some steps you can take to make your yard less friendly to mice and dissuade them away from your house.
+Here are some easy steps you can take to make your yard less friendly to mice and keep them away from your house.

 1. Keep your Lawns Trimmed Neatly.